-This Aperol Sour captures many flavours.
-It is tart, slightly bitter and yet slightly sweet with mellow undertones provided by the maple syrup along with an enticing herbaceous aroma from the rosemary.
+This Aperol sour captures many flavours.
+It is tart, slightly bitter and yet slightly sweet with mellow undertones provided by the maple syrup along with an enticing herbaceous aroma from a touch of rosemary (optional).
 Undeniably pretty, this Aperol gin cocktail makes a great aperitif.

 An Aperol sour is one of my favourite gin sour cocktails to make.
 All sours generally win in the looks department and this Aperol version is no exception.
 That bold colour doesn’t beg for attention, it demands it.